vimond/streamlab/README.md

 <img src="/src/graphics/streamlab-logo.svg" alt="Streamlab" width="30%"/>

-[Vimond Streamlab](https://vimond.github.io/streamlab/) is a cross-technology stream test tool for the browser, created by, and used by [Vimond](https://vimond.com) developers.
+[Streamlab](https://vimond.github.io/streamlab/) is a cross-technology stream test tool for the browser, created by, and used by [Vimond](https://vimond.com) developers.

 Experiment with, verify, or troubleshoot MPEG-DASH, HLS, CMAF, and smooth streams, or progressive video files.